-A: In an ongoing effort to suppress the spread of COVID-19, the City and the County of El Paso have issued a "Stay Home, Work Safe" order for the area that went into effect at 11:59 p.m. on March 24, and will be in effect until further notice.
+A: In an ongoing effort to suppress the spread of COVID-19, the City and the County of El Paso have issued a "Stay Home, Work Safe" order for the area that went into effect at 11:59 p.m. on March 24, 2020 and will be in effect until further notice.

-The order directs the public to remain at their residence except to obtain essential services or engage in essential activities and work for essential business and government services.
-The order will continue until further notice and those who are found violating it could face a fine of not more than \$1,000.00, or be jailed for up to 180 days.
+The order directs the public to stay home except to obtain essential services, and nonessential businesses are temporarily required to cease activity.

+The order will continue until further notice and those who are found violating it could face a fine of not more than \$1,000 or be jailed for up to 180 days.
+Learn more about the "Stay Home, Work Safe" order here.